alok29awasthi/Chatbot-using-NLTK-and-sklearn/README.md

 This is a chatbot that can talk to you and is very simple to learn for a beginner.

 ### Getting Started
-This is very easy to execute program.
+This is a very easy to execute program.
 You just need to save both the files in a single folder.
 Download the required libraries and you are ready to go.

 ### Prerequisites
 1. Install nltk